monnoval/autostart-login/README.md

 - Flatpak updates require no password (user-level flatpaks)
 - If you have system-level flatpaks, they won't be updated (require root)
 - The update runs in the background; you can continue working immediately after login
+- State is stored at `~/.local/share/flatpak-autoupdate/` (machine-local, not in project)
 - Lingering is not required since this triggers on login (not a persistent service)

 ### Xremap
 - Requires xremap to be installed (`cargo install xremap --features x11`)
-- Configure devices in `config.sh` - use `\s` for spaces in device names
+- Configure devices in `config.sh` - use `\\s` for spaces in device names
-- Xremap config uses YAML format - see example for syntax
+- Xremap config uses YAML format
 - The service automatically restarts on failure